Library of Congress: 1939–1987: National versus legislative role

 During Mumford's administration, the last significant public debate occurred about the Library of Congress's role as both a legislative and national library.
 Asked by Joint Library Committee chairman Senator Claiborne Pell (D-RI) to assess operations and make recommendations, Douglas Bryant of Harvard University Library proposed several institutional reforms.
 These included expanding national activities and services and various organizational changes, all of which would emphasize the library's federal role rather than its legislative role.
 Bryant suggested changing the name of the Library of Congress, a recommendation rebuked by Mumford as "unspeakable violence to tradition."
 The debate continued within the library community for some time.
 The Legislative Reorganization Act of 1970 renewed emphasis for the library on its legislative roles, requiring a greater focus on research for Congress and congressional committees, and renaming the Legislative Reference Service as the Congressional Research Service.

 After Mumford retired in 1974, President Gerald Ford appointed historian Daniel J. Boorstin as a librarian.
 Boorstin's first challenge was to manage the relocation of some sections to the new Madison Building, which took place between 1980 and 1982.
 With this accomplished, Boorstin focused on other areas of library administration, such as acquisitions and collections.
 Taking advantage of steady budgetary growth, from $116 million in 1975 to over $250 million by 1987, Boorstin enhanced institutional and staff ties with scholars, authors, publishers, cultural leaders, and the business community.
 His activities changed the post of librarian of Congress so that by the time he retired in 1987, The New York Times called this office "perhaps the leading intellectual public position in the nation."

-1987–present: Digitization and programs
+1987–2015 Billington leadership, digitization and programs

-President Ronald Reagan nominated historian James H. Billington as the 13th librarian of Congress in 1987, and the U.S. Senate unanimously confirmed the appointment.
+In 1987, President Ronald Reagan nominated historian James H. Billington as the thirteenth librarian of Congress, and the U.S. Senate unanimously confirmed the appointment.

 Under Billington's leadership, the library doubled the size of its analog collections from 85.5 million items in 1987 to more than 160 million items in 2014.
 At the same time, it established new programs and employed new technologies to "get the champagne out of the bottle".
 These included: